A Vidi Case Study

 A new era of Magic fandom

-SMS now stands as a cultural hub for Magic fans: part journalism, part entertainment, part digital community-building, all heart.
+The Sixth Man Show now stands as a cultural hub for Magic fans: part journalism, part entertainment, part community… all heart.

-The rebrand didn’t just elevate SMS visually—it formalized its status as a key player in Orlando basketball culture.
-The identity gave Jonathan and the SMS team a flagship to rally under, pushing the show from a beloved community platform to a recognizable force with range, swagger, and staying power.
+The rebrand gave the crew a flagship to rally under, fast-breaking the show from a beloved community platform to a household brand with cohesive range, consistent swagger.

 • Expanded its reach across digital platforms with a unified, high-impact visual system